coreyshuman/coreyshuman.com/content/articles/embedded-code.md

 # Custom Embed Code

-This demo uses a custom MDAST directive to wrap markdown code sections in a Vue component which provides syntax highlighting and a live demo of the code.
+This demo uses a custom [Markdown Abstract Syntax Tree (MDAST)](https://github.com/syntax-tree/mdast) directive to wrap markdown code sections in a Vue component which provides syntax highlighting and a live demo of the code.

 ::embed-code
 ::template #html